kivy/kivy/doc/sources/tutorials/firstwidget.rst

    Then, when passing it to the color instruction, set the mode to HSV color space: ``Color(*color, mode='hsv')``.
-This way you will have a smaller number of possible colors, but the colors that you get will always be equally bright.
-Only the hue changes.
+This way you will have a smaller number of possible colors, but the colors that you get will always be equally bright: only the hue changes.

 Bonus Points
 ~~~~~~~~~~~~

 At this point, we could say we are done.
 The widget does what it's
-supposed to do: It traces the touches and draws lines.
-It even still draws
+supposed to do: it traces the touches and draws lines.
+It even draws
 circles at the positions where a line begins.

 But what if the user wants to start a new drawing?
 With the current code,
-the only option to clear the window would be to restart the entire
+the only way to clear the window would be to restart the entire application.
-application.
 Luckily, we can do better.
 Let us add a *Clear* button that erases all the
 lines and circles that have been drawn so far.
 There are two options now: